1000grams/musicdecoded/README.md

    amplify publish
    ```

 This sequence ensures the CloudShell environment has a fresh install and your latest commit before running the Amplify build and deploy steps.
+If you prefer an automated approach, use the `automate-cloudshell-deploy.sh` script which wraps these commands.
+Set `REPO`, `AMPLIFY_APP_ID` and `AMPLIFY_ENV_NAME` before executing it.